uoa-ws2020/uoa2020sg/README.md

     $ cmake .. -DBUILD_AGX_DYNAMICS_PLUGIN=ON -DBUILD_AGX_BODYEXTENSION_PLUGIN=ON -DBUILD_COMPETITION_PLUGIN=ON -DENABLE_CORBA=ON -DBUILD_CORBA_PLUGIN=ON -DBUILD_MULTICOPTER_PLUGIN=ON -DBUILD_MULTICOPTER_SAMPLES=ON -DBUILD_SCENE_EFFECTS_PLUGIN=ON -DBUILD_WRS2018=ON -DUSE_PYTHON3=OFF
     $ make -j4

-Before run, you have to add "source /opt/Algoryx/AgX-"Version"/setup_env.bash" at the end of ~/.bashrc , and reopen the terminal. e.g. "source /opt/Algoryx/AgX-2.29.0.0/setup_env.bash" (when you use version 2.29.0.0) Please find further details(field images, run scripts, and some attentions related the stage gate rules) in the [wiki page](https://github.com/uoa-ws2020/uoa2020sg/wiki).
+Before run, you have to add "source /opt/Algoryx/AgX-"Version"/setup_env.bash" at the end of ~/.bashrc , and reopen the terminal.<br>
+Ex) "source /opt/Algoryx/AgX-2.29.0.0/setup_env.bash" (when you use version 2.29.0.0)<br>
+Please find further details(field images, run scripts, and some attentions related the stage gate rules) in the [wiki page](https://github.com/uoa-ws2020/uoa2020sg/wiki).

 ## The location of the simulation log files